-The malware will add the "Run" registry entry with a value name "Locky" with data pointing to the dropped file in the %temp% directory.
+For the .exe version, the malware will add the "Run" registry entry with a value name "Locky" with data pointing to the dropped file in the %temp% directory.
 The main malicious file will be deleted after it copies itself to the %temp% directory and executes the copied file.